hellincarolina/PythonExamples/README.md

 # How to setup
 No additional work is needed to use the functions.

+## Unit tests
 To run the test cases it's required to install Pytest.

 Pytest downloading and documentation available in: https://pypi.org/project/pytest/

+It's required to create an empty directory name "emptydirectory" inside test_data directory in order to successfully run the unit tests.
+However, you can change the data to run the tests by replacing the directories/files with existing ones on your local machine.